-Google’s advertising model goes beyond the Web to places like televison.
+Google’s advertising model goes beyond the Web to places like television.
 Yesterday, the Official Google Blog ran a post on TV advertising through Google, Tuning in to TV data, which told us that they are gauging interest in ads shown on TV by whether or not viewers change channels during commercials.
 A video featuring Google’s Dan Zigmond discusses how television ads might retain audiences:

-I recalled seeing a patent application about Google television ads from last year that I didn’t write about, and decided that it might be worth returning to.
+I recalled seeing a patent application about Google television ads from last year that I didn’t write about and decided that it might be worth returning to.
 One of the listed inventors on the patent application is Dan Zigmond, who narrated the Google video.
 The patent application is:

 Forecasting TV Impressions